 A concrete vision and action agenda to intensify India-Russia cooperation in the fields of nuclear energy and space research programmes will be ready as Prime Minister Narendra Modi and Russian President Vladimir Putin sit down for the 21st India-Russia Annual Summit in New Delhi on Monday.

 Civil nuclear cooperation through the Kudankulam Nuclear Power Plant in Tamil Nadu and space exploration via the Gaganyaan programme remain important components of India-Russia Special and Privileged Strategic Partnership.

-The specific areas in which collaboration and cooperation could be possible in future include building of satellites, development of science instruments for earth observation, space science and planetary exploration; new propulsion technologies; sharing of satellite data; human spaceflight support, space situational awareness and training and capacity building in space technology applications.
+In a written reply to a question in the Rajya Sabha on Thursday, Singh informed that building of satellites, development of science instruments for earth observation, space science and planetary exploration; new propulsion technologies; sharing of satellite data; human spaceflight support, space situational awareness, training and capacity building in space technology applications are some of the specific areas in which collaboration and cooperation could be possible in future.